ekuric/ioscale/db/mssql/mssql-windows/README.md

 - Runs per-user tests in parallel across hosts.
 - Collects results back to the bastion from `windows.result_dir` and extracts them locally.
 - Cleans up result files in `windows.result_dir` on each host after a successful copy.
+- Copies `.mssqltestfiles-generated` into results as `mssqltestfiles-generated`.
+- When using virtctl, collects VM domain details under `vm-dump/<host>/` (dumpxml, dominfo, domstats, etc.).

 Environment variables passed to Windows scripts